Faculty & Staff

 Mr. Josh Catron

-Mr. Josh Catron is passionate about partnering with students, parents, and teachers so that children can grow confidently in themselves and their abilities.
-He encourages students to set and achieve both academic and personal goals to the glory of God.
+Josh Catron is passionate about partnering with students, parents, and teachers so that children can grow confidently in their identity as children of God and in their abilities into joyful, flourishing individuals who seek to glorify and enjoy God in all they do.

-Mr. Catron earned his B.A. in Economics and M.S. in Management Science & Engineering from Stanford University.
+Mr. Catron earned his BA in Economics and MS in Management Science & Engineering from Stanford University.
 He became an educator when he joined Teach for America after working as an industrial engineer for Anheuser-Busch InBev.
 After three years of teaching various math classes, serving as department chair, and coaching football and track & field on the Navajo Nation in Arizona, he moved to Colorado to work as a math teacher and football coach at an urban charter high school.
-Most recently, Mr. Catron served at Valor Christian High School as an academic interventionist, math teacher, football, and track & field coach.
+Most recently, Mr. Catron served as an academic interventionist, math teacher, football, and track & field coach at Valor Christian High School.
+He is now in his seventh year serving as Dean of Academics and Dean of the Logic school at Arma Dei Academy.

-Josh and his wife, Chelsea live in Parker.
-They have a son, Bear, and a daughter, Calla.
+Josh and his wife, Chelsea, live in Parker with their three children, Bear, Calla, and Nina.
 They enjoy cooking together, traveling, and exploring the outdoors.

 Dean of Grammar School